Gonzaga’s culture of service is one of the many reasons we love sending our boys here.

 Located in the basement of St. Aloysius Church, The McKenna Center provides food, counseling, and emergency assistance to those in need.
 From November 1 to March 31, the Center also provides overnight accommodations, a hot meal, and a supportive environment to approximately 20 men in its Hypothermia Program.
 The goal of the program is to provide structure, support, and skills to enable a man to successfully move forward with his life.

-The Gonzaga Mothers Club provides nightly dinners and volunteers who heat, serve, clean up, and eat with the center's guests.
+The Gonzaga Mothers Club provides nightly dinners donated by volunteers who heat, serve, clean up, and eat with the center's guests.
 Sharing conversation and a meal with Gonzaga families is a key part of the program’s success and also a transformative experience for many families.
 Without the Mothers Club meals, the Hypothermia Program would not be available.

 Toiletries for girls – lotion, powder, lip balm, comb, brush, barrettes, etc.